-A seventeenth measure consisting of aid to SMEs in the form of a reduction of the local business tax rate to 1% and a 50% reduction in the advance payments of the local business tax.
-The maximum aid is capped at EUR 1.6 million (EUR 200,000 per company active in the primary production of agricultural products, EUR 240,000 per company active in the fishery and aguaculture sector) and total budget of the measure is estimated at EUR 478 million (29 January 2021).
+EU State Aid Approvals A seventeenth measure consisting of aid to SMEs in the form of a reduction of the local business tax rate to 1% and a 50% reduction in the advance payments of the local business tax.
+The maximum aid is capped at EUR 1.6 million (EUR 200,000 per company active in the primary production of agricultural products, EUR 240,000 per company active in the fishery and aquaculture sector) and total budget of the measure is estimated at EUR 478 million (29 January 2021).
 A first amendment extends the application of the scheme to 31 December 2021 (17 February 2021).

-An eighteenth measure consisting of two schemes granting aid respectively in the form of direct grants and support for uncovered fixed costs.
+A neighteenth measure consisting of two schemes granting aid respectively in the form of direct grants and support for uncovered fixed costs.
 Eligible undertakings are SMEs and large enterprises from all sectors and maximum aid per beneficiary is capped at EUR 1.8 million on the first scheme and EUR 10 million for the second scheme.
 The total estimated budget of the measure is EUR 50 million (16 April 2021).

-The Hungarian Government with its decree no. 226/2020.
-(V.25.) ("Decree") introduced a new foreign investment screening regime as of 26 Mav 2020 (beside the already existing FIR) with effect until 31 December 2020.

-The Decree established a notification obligation in case of transactions resulting in the acquisition of certain interest or other rights in so-called strategic companies.
-The definition of a strategic company extends to companies carrying out a wide range of business activities (listed in Annex 1 of the Decree) that are of strategic importance, such as in the sectors of energy; transport, communication, banking, finance, insurance, commercial, health care, defense, constructional engineering, tourism, etc.

-Transactions triggering the notification obligation:

-- 1. agreement for the transfer (based on any title for the transfer of property, including contribution in kind) of the ownership interest in the company in whole or in part for free or for consideration; - the adoption of a resolution on the increase of the capital of the company; - the adoption of a resolution on the transformation, merger or demerger of the company; or - the establishment of a beneficial use on the share or the business guota of the company by a unilateral declaration.
+Foreign Investment Restrictions The Hungarian Government with Act LVIII of 2020 on the temporary rules related to the termination of the state of emergency ("FIR Act") introduced a new foreign investment screening regime as of 26 May 2020 (beside the already existing FIR) with effect until 31 December 2021.
+The FIR Act established a notification obligation in case of transactions resulting in the acquisition of certain interest or other rights in so-called strategic companies.
+The definition of a strategic company extends to companies carrying out a wide range of business activities (listed in Government Decree no. 289/2020 (VI.17.)e) that are of strategic importance, such as in the sectors of energy; transport, communication, banking, finance, insurance, commercial, health care, defense, constructional engineering, tourism, etc. Transactions triggering the notification obligation: agreement for the transfer (based on any title for the transfer of property, including contribution in kind) of the ownership interest in the company in whole or in part for free or for consideration; the adoption of a resolution on the increase of the capital of the company; the adoption of a resolution on the transformation, merger or demerger of the company; or the establishment of a beneficial use on the share or the business quota of the company by a unilateral declaration.